Nucleocytoviricota: Iridoviridae

 Order Pimascovirales.
 The Iridoviridae have linear double stranded DNA genomes up to 220 kilobases long and can code for about 211 proteins.
 The capsid of this virion is icosahedral shaped and can be up to 350 nm wide.
 The replication cycle of this virus begins in the nucleus of the host and end in the cytoplasm.
 Some viruses of this family are often found infecting fish and amphibians while other are found in insect and crustaceans.
+The Andrias davidianus ranavirus (ADRV), a member of the family Iridoviridae, encodes a protein (Rad2 homolog) that has a key role in the repair of DNA by homologous recombination, and in double-strand break repair.

 Marseilleviridae

 Order Pimascovirales.
 The Marseilleviridae viruses have double stranded DNA genomes that are about 368 kilobases long.
 Members of the family can have about 457 open reading frames (ORFs) in its genome.
 The host organisms are amoebae.
 Once it infects, viral replication takes place in virus factories in the cytoplasm.
 It was found that the genome of the family Marseilleviridae codes for about 28 different proteins.
 The capsid of the marseillevirus is about 250 nm wide with a geometry shape of an icosahedral.
 The replication of this virus usually occurs near the nucleus once it infects the amoeba.
 Once the virus infects it can cause a shape change in the host's nucleus.